EldhosePoulose/SmartWasteCollectionCenter/README.md

 Analysis of Waste generation.

 **About the Project:** <br>
+To avoid the littering problem of the Lenzburg city.
+The officials decided to develop new strategies to overcome the issues and include the public in the cleaning process.
 **Milestones:** <br>
     1. A mini-Recycling station for Im Lenz <br>
     2. Infrastructure <br>